Szmydlo/Green-Screen/README.md

 The idea behind this project is to develop a script, which will replace uniform green background of a video with an image and blur background as in video calls and compare it to predefined functions of [OpenCV](https://opencv.org/) package

 TODO:
-- :white_check_mark: Replace green background with image
+- &check; Replace green background with image
-  - :white_check_mark: Find a film sample of a green/blue screen video
+  - &check; Find a film sample of a green/blue screen video
-  - :white_check_mark: Import the frames of the video
+  - &check; Import the frames of the video
-  - :white_check_mark: Find the pixels that are approximately green/blue
+  - &check; Find the pixels that are approximately green/blue
-  - :white_check_mark: Set the opacity of those pixel to zero
+  - &check; Set the opacity of those pixel to zero
-  - :white_check_mark: Add a different background
+  - &check; Add a different background
-- :white_large_square: Blur constant-over-time background (like video calls)
+- &cross; Blur constant-over-time background (like video calls)
-  - :white_large_square: Real time computation
+  - &cross; Real time computation

 <br />
 <br />